SkylightDev/microservices-concept/README.md

 - `pm2 delete node-search`
 - `pm2 delete node-competition`

+## Unit Testing
+Used chai and mocha library to write unit tests.
+Running the `npm test` command will run some tests on the service

 ## Development decisions
 - Will use PM2 to make use of node clustering scalability and also for the application high availability.